pombredanne/py_stringlike/README.txt

 Unit Tests
 ----------

-To run the unit tests, simply run the `test*.py` files in `test/` with Python, like this (you can actually run them from any directory):
+To run the unit tests, do this:

-    python test/test_core.py
-    python test/test_lazy.py
+    $ python test/run_tests.py

 Acknowledgements